malariagen/malvecbib/README.md

   2. Insert new entries in alphabetical order by entry key.

-  3. It is suggested to remove abstract fields to keep the file more compact.
+  3. It is suggested to remove the abstract field to keep the file more compact.

+  4. Please use abbreviated journal titles.

 You can validate the file locally with biber by running: